abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

     <?php phpinfo(); ?>

-Navigate then to `https://my-owncloud-site.com/phpinfo.php` with your browser and check if the default PHP info page is displayed. (of course after Caddy is running with your Caddyfile)
+Then navigate to `https://my-owncloud-site.com/phpinfo.php` with your browser and check if the default PHP info page is displayed. (of course after Caddy is running with your Caddyfile)
-*Don't forget to delete this file after everything is working!*
+*Don't forget to delete this file after everything is working!
+Other people don't need to know your exact PHP installation with limits and extensions.*

 Installing & Configuring ownCloud